jarsen/Pipes/README.md

 ```

-In this example, we are able to use the `find()` function, which returns an `Optional`, and we immediately pipe it into isEven, which does not take an optional.
+In this example, we are able to use the `find()` function, which returns an `Optional`, and immediately pipe it into isEven, which _does not_ take an optional.
 This is similar to how you might use of the `foo?.bar()` in Swift.
 It also works with `Result`s!

 ### Variations